Холмс, кажется, вы в России...

 Developing native apps for multiple devices generally incurs higher costs because it requires two separate development teams and maintenance efforts.
 In contrast, cross-platform frameworks offer cost efficiencies as a single team can handle development for both iOS and Android.

 The features and functionality of an e-commerce app significantly impact the overall cost of mobile app development.
 Basic e-commerce apps with standard features like catalog, push notifications, product recommendations, wish lists, shopping carts, and secure payment gateways tend to be more affordable.
-However, as the complexity of features increases, so does the cost.
+However, as the app complexity increases, so does the cost.

-Integration with third-party services, such as inventory management systems, customer support tools, and analytics platforms, may also add to the mobile app development costs.
+Integration with third-party services, such as inventory management systems, customer support tools, and analytics platforms, may also add to the ecommerce mobile app development costs.
 Moreover, the inclusion of advanced features like augmented reality (AR) for virtual try-ons, personalized product recommendations, and in-app chat support will require additional development time and resources.

 Where your development team is located and how many experts it consists of, matters.
 Hiring a team of experienced developers, designers, quality assurance engineers, and project managers will have a direct impact on the overall budget.